cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 the range of 1024-2047) be considered non-critical fields that can safely be ignored if unknown.

-To handle this we will need an unknown field filter that:
+To handle this we will need a unknown field filter that:

 * always rejects unknown fields in unsigned content (i.e. top-level `Tx` and unsigned parts of `AuthInfo` if present based on the signing mode)